Breword/tmux/Modifier-Keys.md

 represented to tmux varies between terminals.
 This document gives an overview of how these keys work and some help on how to troubleshoot them.

+It is important to note:

+- The keys available to terminal applications like tmux are not necessarily the same as those available to the terminal itself, for example *X(7)* programs have a much larger range of keys available than can be passed to terminal applications.

+- Terminal key sequences are not related to *X(7)* key sequences (used by *xmodmap(1)* or *xev(1)*) or those used by the Linux console.

 ### What terminal keys look like

 Keys are sent to tmux by terminals in three forms: